microsoft/Web-Dev-For-Beginners/2-js-basics/4-arrays-loops/README.md

 - `counter` A variable that is typically initialized with a number that counts the number of iterations
 - `condition` Expression that uses comparison operators to cause the loop to stop when `false`
 - `iteration-expression` Runs at the end of each iteration, typically used to change the counter value

+✅ Note: All the above mentioned three parts are optional you can skip any of them or all of them to get different results.

 ```javascript
 // Counting up to 10